WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 4. Implement Authentication and Registration.

 ### Bonus Feature(s):
 1. Implement Role Based Access Control where you define the following roles with their permissions.
 Admin:
-Delete activities by member
+Delete activities by member.
 Can remove members.
 Send and receive messages.
 Member:
 Send and receive messages.

 **NOTE**: Implementing the above features would result in this task being treated as a `Hard` task.